 If you’ve ever tried to fly with a toddler in tow, you’ll know that you’re filled with a fear that a) it will be really tough keeping them happy and b) everyone else on the plane will end up hating you.
 You’re absolutely not alone if you think this way.

-Take an Aviation Australia cabin crew course and you’ll get an understanding of how people cope in this kind of scenario, but for the general public, it can be tricky.
-To aid you in this regard, we now look at 5 handy tips for you to use if and when you have to take a flight with a little one.
+Take an Aviation Australia cabin crew course, and you’ll get an understanding of how people cope in this kind of scenario, but for the general public, it can be tricky.
+To aid you in this regard, we now look at five handy tips for you to use if and when you must take a flight with a little one.

 Tip #1 - One Last Diaper Change Before You Fly

-We’ll start with a step that’s nice and easy to implement - changing your little one’s nappy one last time before you step on board your flight.
+We’ll start with a step that's nice and easy to implement - changing your little one’s nappy one last time before you step on board your flight.
 Potty training is difficult at the best of times, but when you have to pop to the tiny restrooms they have on planes, it gets quite a bit more difficult.
-A clean diaper when you get on board is a good way to minimize these trips.
+When you get on board, a clean diaper is a good way to minimise these trips.

 Tip #2 - Buy a Seat for Your Child

 Something you’ll learn in aviation and hospitality management courses is that children under the age of 2 can usually fly for free when they sit on your lap.
 However much money this might save you, it can make things really tough and uncomfortable on a long flight.
 What’s more, it’s safer for them to have their own seatbelt should there be any unexpected turbulence.

 Tip #3 - Try Renting Baby Gear from the Airline